statgen/raremetal.js/src/docs/portal-api.md

 ### Retrieve available datasets/masks

-A dataset is a set of variant genotypes and samples (e.g. a VCF.)
+A genotype dataset is a set of variant genotypes and samples (e.g. a VCF.)

+A phenotype dataset is a set of phenotypes and samples (PED or tab-delimited file).
+These phenotypes are linked to one or more genotype datasets.

 A mask is defined by: